himanshu4327/book-management-project/README.md

 Any errors that occur during the execution of API requests will be handled and returned as JSON responses with appropriate error messages.
 ```

 ### Assumptions

+1. User Role Restriction:
-1. - User can only have one role user at a time.
+   - It is assumed that each user can have only one role at a time.

+2. Initial Role Assignment:
-2. - All users are created as admin initially.
+   - All users are initially created with the "admin" role.

+3. User Authorization for Book Operations:
-3. - users is only able to perform book operation  when they login with their email and password.
+   - Users are only able to perform book-related operations when they log in with their email and password.

+4. User Model for Registration:
-4. - i have make a user model for registration of user.
+   - A user model is provided for user registration and authentication.

-5. - if any title of book is used then user can not able to create book with same title.
+5. Unique Book Titles:
+   - It is assumed that book titles must be unique.
+Users cannot create a book with the same title that already exists in the system.

+6. Book Creation:
-6. - Book creation is done by logged in user.
+   - Book creation is restricted to logged-in users.
+Only authenticated users can create new books.